ccoff/ccoff.github.io/content/2023-03-07_binary-patching.md

 ## Making the patch
 Patching a binary is not a simple thing.
 Pitfalls are everywhere: one wrong bit or byte, a miscalculation in a jump, or any other number of slip-ups, and the program will at a minimum exhibit unexpected behavior, or more likely, segfault and crash.

 At a macro level, all I wanted to do was look at the hostname string used to open a connection, and if it matched "celestrak.com" replace it with "celestrak.org".
 But there were some complications.
-I wanted my patch to be in complete control of the registers, and also avoid using any local variables.
+I wanted my patch to be in complete control of the registers and minimize stack alterations.
 That meant avoiding function calls to library routines like **strcmp()** and **strcpy()**, and using instead a self-contained block of code that did the string manipulations with no "outside" interference.

 I wrote up the patch code in C, compiled it, and then used [objdump](https://en.wikipedia.org/wiki/Objdump) to disassemble it.
-For example, here's the portion of the patch that copies the correct string to the hostname (because of my DOS days, I "think" in Intel assembly syntax instead of AT&T syntax, so that's what appears below):
+For example, here's the portion of the patch that copies the correct string to the hostname value (because of my DOS days, I "think" in Intel assembly syntax instead of AT&T syntax, so that's what appears below):

 ```
   32:	8d b3 d0 a5 c2 ff    	lea    esi,[ebx-0x3d5a30]